authgear/authgear-server/docs/specs/biometric.md

 Borrowing the design of anonymous user, a keypair is stored in the keychain.
 Biometric authentication is required to retrieve the private key.
 The keypair is used to both identify and authenticate the user.

+## Security Concerns

+The common user experience of biometric authentication is by scanning fingerprint or face to log in an account which was signed in previously with non-biometric means.

+This means enabling biometric authentication binds biometric authentication to the application authentication.
+If the application is not a single-user application like the HSBC app, then we must ensure when User B logs in, User B can never access the keypair of User A.

+The SDK stores the following things:

+1. The keypair is stored in the device keychain per container, requiring biometric authentication to access.
+2. The last logged in user ID (LastUserID) is stored in the device keychain per container, NOT requiring biometric authentication to access.
+3. The user ID of last biometric setup (BiometricUserID) is stored in the device keychain per container, NOT requiring biometric authentication to access.

+Under normal condition, when biometric authentication is enabled, the user should log in with it.
+For some reasons like the user is wearing a mask or gloves, biometric authentication is impossible, the application should perform the typical web-based authentication flow to authenticate the user.
+It is possible that the user could log into a different account, which can lead to the situation that User B is logged in and the keypair of User A is still in the keychain.

+The HSBC app avoid this situation by making itself a single-user application.
+However, it is impossible for the SDK to enforce this.

+Instead, the SDK has the following behavior.
+If the BiometricUserID is not null, the SDK includes the BiometricUserID as `login_hint` in the authorization URL.
+The server will complain if the user tries to sign in a different user.
+If the developer really wants the user to sign in different accounts, they should prompt the user to disable biometric authentication first.

+Disabling biometric authentication deletes the keypair, which requires biometric authentication.